ibm-cloud-docs/text-to-speech/getting-started.md

 The following command uses the `GET /v1/synthesize` method to synthesize Spanish input to an audio file.

 1. Issue the following command to synthesize the string "hola mundo" and produce a WAV file that is named `hola_mundo.wav`.
 The input text is URL-encoded.
-The method includes the query parameters `accept` to specify the audio format and `voice` to specify a Spanish voice, `es-ES_EnriqueVoice`.
+The method includes the query parameters `accept` to specify the audio format and `voice` to specify a Spanish voice, `es-ES_EnriqueV3Voice`.
     -   {: hide-dashboard} Replace `{apikey}` and `{url}` with your API key and URL.

     ```bash
     curl -X GET -u "apikey:{apikey}"{: apikey} \
     --output hola_mundo.wav \
-    "{url}/v1/synthesize?accept=audio%2Fwav&text=hola%20mundo&voice=es-ES_EnriqueVoice"{: url}
+    "{url}/v1/synthesize?accept=audio%2Fwav&text=hola%20mundo&voice=es-ES_EnriqueV3Voice"{: url}
     ```
     {: pre}

 ## Next steps

--   To try an example application that accepts text and generates speech with different voices, see the [{{site.data.keyword.texttospeechshort}} demo](https://text-to-speech-demo.ng.bluemix.net/){: external}.
+-   To try an example application that accepts text and generates speech with different voices, see the [{{site.data.keyword.texttospeechshort}} demo](https://www.ibm.com/demos/live/tts-demo/self-service/home){: external}.
 -   For more information about the service's interfaces and features, see [Service features](/docs/text-to-speech?topic=text-to-speech-service-features).
 -   For more information about all methods of the service's interfaces, see the [API & SDK reference](https://{DomainName}/apidocs/text-to-speech){: external}.